osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 spot_price: "0.000000000002155018"
 ```

-As a protocol, we need to accomodate prices that are very far apart.
+As a protocol, we need to accommodate prices that are very far apart.
 In the example above, the difference between `10**6 and 10**18`

 Most of the native precision is 10**6.
 However, most of the ETH